Daphne-wu/cse15l-lab-reports/lab-report-1-week-2.md

 This created two new files on your system...

-The private key (in a file id_rsa) and the public key (in a file id_rsa.pub), stored in the .ssh directory on your computer.
+The private key (in file id_rsa) and the public key (in file id_rsa.pub), are stored in the .ssh directory on your computer.

 > Sidenote: (If using Windows, follow the extra ssh-add steps [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation)